adarqui/ttt/README.txt

-				--iponly		:	Maximum condensed data, only keep track of src/dst ip pairs --summary		:	Print (or not) out a summary of the flows / top talkers --columns		:	Print (or not) output in columns format --debug			:	Print out debugging information
+				--iponly		:	Maximum condensed data, only keep track of src/dst ip pairs --summary		:	Print (or not) out a summary of the flows / top talkers --columns		:	Print (or not) output in columns format --fortigate		:	Process the input log as a fortigate diag sniffer packet log --debug			:	Print out debugging information
 				--help			:	This menu